caseypugh/letterboxd-discord-bot/README.md

 nvm use 16
 ```

 Data for this bot is stored in Redis.
-Make sure you ahve a Redis server running.
+Make sure you have a Redis server running.

 Create an `.env` from the sample file and input your Discord credentials and local Redis server URL
 ```sh